himanshu0394/InfluencerAnalysisAWSTech/README.md

-# Future of marketing : Identifying real time social media influencers using AWS Kinesis, Spark and Amazon RDS
+# The future of marketing: Beat the competition with realtime analytics using AWS Kinesis, Spark and Amazon RDS
 ### Trends Marketplace Fall MSBA'19 - Team 2

 ## Project overview and objective